end2endzone/end2endzone-hugo/content/blog/2014-09-01-how-to-shoot-a-waterfall-with-a-dslr-camera.md

 ## <span id="Better_composition">Better composition</span>

-When I was on site, I was overwhelmed by the waterfall and all the noise and the mist it was making.
-I completely forgot to manage to properly frame the waterfall in it&#8217;s context.
+When I was on site, I was overwhelmed by the waterfall and all the noise and the mist it was making. &nbsp;I completely forgot to manage to properly frame the waterfall in it&#8217;s context.
 I picture with more vegetation and showing the trees around it would have better showed the waterfall in it&#8217;s context and would have made a better picture.

 <div class="su-spacer" style="height:30px">
 </div>